 13.2.3 Prohibited Activities – Standing Water

-Standing water leads to the breeding and harboring of vectors, as vectors, such as mosquitoes, may use natural and artificial water-holding containers (e.g., tree holes, used tires, plastic containers, clogged gutters) to lay their eggs.
+Standing water leads to the breeding and harboring of vectors, such as mosquitoes, which may use natural and artificial water-holding containers (e.g., tree holes, used tires, plastic containers, clogged gutters) to lay their eggs.

 For example, female mosquitoes prefer to lay eggs in water that collects or is stored in manmade containers.
-After hatching, larvae grow and develop into pupae and subsequently into a terrestrial, flying adult mosquito.
+After hatching, larvae grow and develop into pupae and subsequently into terrestrial, flying adult mosquitos.